UoB-COMSM0166/2025-group-14/README.md

 #### Qualitative Evaluation

-In the quantitative evaluation, we used the Thinking Aloud empirical evaluation method to get feedback about the user experience of playing our game, and identify and issues.
+In the quantitative evaluation, we used the Think Aloud empirical evaluation method to get feedback about the user experience of playing our game, and identify and issues.
 We asked participants to perform two tasks: (i) to complete two loops around our prototype circuit canal (under no contraints) and (ii) to complete the same loops but without being caught by the pursuing boat.
 As they did the tasks, a facilitator encouraged the participants to speak their thoughts out loud, describing their feelings and reactions to the gameplay in real time.
 Two observers recorded the feedback, and the team later discussed the results and categoried them into meaningful groupings.

-We received the following positive feedback regarding the game:
-- The canal map shape was interesting because of the sharp corners.
-- The game idea was interesting and original; one participant mentioned that they had never played a game like it before.
-- Participants liked the top-down birds eye view as they could see the entire map on the screen and therefore see upcoming corners.
-- The aesthetics (boats and water texture) received compliments.

 The following describe the categories of contructive criticism we received from our participants, and the changes that we made to the game in response.